-You sometimes need to detect when a console application is closing to perform some cleanup.
-Console.CancelKeyPress allows registering a callback when a user press Ctrl+C or Ctrl+Break.
-This event can prevent the application from closing, so you can take a few seconds to perform the cleanup before actually terminating the application.
-The idea of this post is to use Console.CancelKeyPress to create a CancellationToken that can be used to cancel current asynchronous operations.
+Console applications sometimes need to detect when they are closing to perform cleanup.
+Console.CancelKeyPress lets you register a callback when the user presses Ctrl+C or Ctrl+Break.
+This event can prevent the application from closing immediately, giving you a few seconds to clean up before actually terminating.
+This post shows how to use Console.CancelKeyPress to create a CancellationToken that cancels ongoing asynchronous operations.

 Program.cs (C#)